Select your state

 Quote does not include warranty terms, labor coverage, or permit/electrical work details.

-Can you stack Mass Save rebates with the federal tax credit?
+Can you stack utility rebates with federal tax credits?

 Does your current heating fuel affect your heat pump rebate?

 Yes, significantly.
-Homes heating with oil, propane, or electric resistance often qualify for different rebate tiers than homes with natural gas.
-Fuel type is one of the most important eligibility factors in the Mass Save heat pump program.
+In most states, homes heating with oil, propane, or electric resistance qualify for higher rebates than natural gas homes.
+Fuel type is one of the most important eligibility factors — it affects both rebate amount and which program path you take.

 How do you know if a contractor's savings claim is realistic?